johnwcowan/r7rs-work/FuturesCowan.md

 returning normally or by raising a condition.
 It is an error for the main program to call this procedure.

-`(future-quantum `*future*`)`

-Returns a real number which corresponds to the quantum of *future* in jiffies.
-If the value returned is zero, the future cannot report its quantum.

-`(future-quantum-set! `*future quantum*`)`

-Changes the quantum of *future* to *quantum*.
-It is an error if *quantum* is not a non-negative real number.
-A value of zero selects the smallest quantum supported by the implementation.
-If the implementation doesn't support changing the quantum, this procedure has no effect.
-Returns an unspecified value.

-If *future* cannot set its quantum, this procedure has no effect, since the correctness of a future does not depend on the length of its quantum.

 `(future-map `*proc future*`)`

 Returns a future that behaves as follows: when waited for, it first waits